CALL OR TEXT:

 All structures will settle into the soil slightly after they’re built.
 This is normal, and as long as the settlement is uniform, it’s nothing to worry about.
 The problem is when a building settles unevenly into the soil.
 This is called differential settlement.

-• Soil that wasn’t adequately compacted before construction started – Soil needs to be correctly tamped down before anything gets built on top of it.
-If this isn’t done, the structure could settle unevenly into the soil after it’s built.
+• Poor compaction – Soil needs to be correctly tamped down before anything gets built on top of it.
+If this isn’t done during construction prep, the structure could settle unevenly into the soil after it’s built.

 • Expansive soil – This is clay-rich soil that expands when it absorbs moisture and then shrinks when it dries out.
 This back-and-forth swelling and shrinking creates movement in the ground under the foundation and can lead to differential settlement.